gamtiq/frontend-tools/README.md

     - [HTMLMinifier](https://github.com/kangax/html-minifier) - a highly configurable, well-tested, JavaScript-based HTML minifier.
     - [Minimize](https://github.com/Swaagie/minimize) - a HTML minifier based on the node-htmlparser.
 Minimize is focussed on HTML5 and will not support older HTML drafts.
 * Images
+    - [Squoosh](https://squoosh.app/) - an image compression web app that allows you to dive into the advanced options provided by various image compressors.
     - [SVGO](https://github.com/svg/svgo) - a Nodejs-based tool for optimizing SVG vector graphics files.
 * JavaScript
     - [Babel-Minify](https://github.com/babel/minify) - an ES6+ aware minifier based on the Babel toolchain.